po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/05-Day/05-Day-LessonPlan.md

   * ☝️ What can we do if we don't completely understand this?

-  * 🙋 We can refer to supplemental material, read [The Full-Stack Blog post on deploying to Heroku and MongoDB Atlas](https://coding-boot-camp.github.io/full-stack/mongodb/deploy-with-heroku-and-mongodb-atlas), and attend Office Hours to ask for help.
+  * 🙋 We can refer to supplemental material, read [the Full-Stack Blog post on deploying to Heroku and MongoDB Atlas](https://coding-boot-camp.github.io/full-stack/mongodb/deploy-with-heroku-and-mongodb-atlas), and attend Office Hours to ask for help.

 * If you had trouble with this mini-project, do not worry and be sure to ask for help.
 There are a lot of steps to this project, and it can be hard to get everything right the first time.